 Written by: Syed Naqvi, Head of Product Development + Innovation @Blueland

-Antibacterial cleaners and hand soap sound good for keeping germs, like bacteria and viruses at bay, but are they?
-According to the FDA, there is no evidence that antibacterial hand soaps have any added benefit for fighting germs compared to non-antibacterial soaps.
-In addition, there are several studies that show non-antibacterial cleaners to be just as effective at removing bacteria and viruses as antibacterial cleaners, without the potential health risks associated with antibacterial cleaners.
-These studies suggest that antibacterial soaps and cleaners might actually be doing more harm than good.
+Antibacterial hand soap sounds good for keeping germs, like bacteria and viruses at bay, but there are several studies that show non-antibacterial hand soap is effective at helping wash away bacteria and viruses, without the potential health risks associated with antibacterial soap.
+There are studies that suggest that antibacterial soaps might actually be doing more harm than good.

-According to several studies, antibacterial cleaners are no more effective than non-antibacterial cleaners at removing germs.
-In one study, by Cook’s Illustrated, antibacterial and non-antibacterial cleaners had the same amount of bacterial removal.
 The FDA states that regular, non-antibacterial hand soap is effective for the removal of bacteria and viruses.
-Hand washing with plain, non-antibacterial soap is the best way to prevent the contraction and spread of illness.
+Hand washing with plain, non-antibacterial soap is a good way to prevent the contraction and spread of illness.

 Blueland’s Foaming Hand Soaps

 Our Foaming Hand Soap is made with non-toxic ingredients.
 We don’t include any antibacterial or disinfectant agents in our hand soaps.
 Instead, we rely on the surfactants in our hand soap to wash away viruses and bacteria.
-What is most important with our products and other products is how you use them.
+What is most important with our hand soaps is how you use them.